sbrl/Minetest-WorldEditAdditions/Chat-Command-Reference.md

 ### `//maze3d <replace_node> [<path_length> [<path_width> [<path_depth> [<seed>]]]]`
 Same as `//maze`, but instead generates mazes in 3 dimensions instead of 2.
 Requires the currently selected area to be at least 3x3x3.

 The optional `path_depth` parameter defaults to `1` and allows customisation of the height of the paths generated.
+In other words, it customises the ceiling height, or the distance from the floor to the ceiling of the paths generated.

 To get a better look at the generated maze, try inverting it like so: